TheJumpCloud/support/PowerShell/ModuleBanner.md

 #### Banner Current

 ```
-- This release adds functionality to New-JCUserImportTemplate to populate CSV template for updating users with all the column headers using -Force param
+- This release adds functionality to New-JCUserImportTemplate to populate CSV template with all the column headers using -Force param
 ```

 #### Banner Old